SSTechInd-Tec/SSTechInd-Tec/README.md

 - Hi, I’m @SSTechInd-Tec a young developer who loves coding and exploring new things
-- I'm a Python, C++ and Full Stack Developer
+- I'm a Python, C++ and Full Stack Web Developer
 - I’m interested in coding and studying new things
 - I’m currently learning how to code professionally
 - How to reach me on facebook and instagram using this address Stark Bak and on twitter @StarkBakTec and telegram @StarkBak